International Women’s Day 2022: Break the Bias

 Can you share an example of a cultural shift you’ve seen?

 Barbara: “From a company perspective, I think very much in the last year, it’s been about finding our purpose.
 What does it mean to cooperate?
 What does it mean to be responsible?
 What does it mean to be empathetic?
-What does it mean for an organization to have these values and translate them into action?”
+What does it mean for an organisation to have these values and translate them into action?”

 Sunny: “Leaders are best positioned to model empathy for their team members by speaking openly.
 As a leader, it’s about pausing and asking your team how they’re doing and feeling.
 We need to pause at the beginning of a call and ask, how are you doing?
 And holding some space to talk.
 I need to ask everyone how they’re doing because I’m struggling myself.
-We’ve got to hold that space for people. it’s critically important right now for organizations that leaders bring that to light.”
+We’ve got to hold that space for people. it’s critically important right now for organisations that leaders bring that to light.”

 Louise: “We’ve got a role to play in being proactive and solutions-focused.
 A one size fits all approach just doesn’t work.
 It’s so much better to talk to people, ask for their feedback, and see what they need.
 It’s essential to take time and reflect on lessons learned in the last few years.
 When have we been at our best, and what do we need to do to support people to stay at that level?
 The big things won’t change overnight.
 It will take time.”